jeramyrd/arcade/doc/tutorials/platform_tutorial/step_04.rst

 Now we've got a character and a world for them to exist in, but what fun is a game if you can't control the character and move around?
 In this Chapter we'll explore adding keyboard input in Arcade.

-First, at the top of our program, we'll want to add a new constant that controls how many pixels per update our character travels:
+Run the following code to see how the code should look.

 .. code-block::

-    PLAYER_MOVEMENT_SPEED = 5
+  python -m arcade.examples.platform_tutorial.04_user_control

+Player commands are considered 'inputs' to our program.
+They can come from various sources.
+We will set up inputs from the keyboard.
 In order to handle the keyboard input, we need to add to add two new functions to our Window class, ``on_key_press`` and ``on_key_release``.
 These functions will automatically be called by Arcade whenever a key on the keyboard is pressed or released.
 Inside these functions, based on the key that was pressed or released, we will move our character.

 .. code-block::